 - Those using hands-free technology to operate those wireless communication devices

-- Those operating a self-driving car which has the automated driving system engaged.
+- Those operating a self-driving car that has the automated driving system engaged.

-The second of these statutes, Florida Statute §316.306 specifically prohibits the use of handheld wireless communication devises within school zones, school crossings, and in work zones when workers are present.
-This law also makes operation of these devices within these designated areas a primary offence.
+The second of these statutes, Florida Statute §316.306 specifically prohibits the use of handheld wireless communication devices within school zones, school crossings, and work zones when workers are present.
+This law also makes the operation of these devices within these designated areas a primary offense.
 But, drivers whose vehicles are at a complete stop or stationary are not in violation of this law and are not subject to a citation.

 How Distracted Driving Can Impact your Case